X-Illuminati/glyphinator/README.md

 ![UPC-A Example](doc/upc-example2.png)

 ### Code-39
-Note: Currently the characters '$', '/', '+', and '%' are not supported.

 Include code39.scad in your model with the use command.
 See the documentation in [code39.scad](barcodes/code39.scad) for more details.
 ```